- Follow these steps to avoid getting sent to spam:

 Low open and click rates signal to spam filters that your emails aren’t engaging, which can hurt deliverability.

-Use personalization and segmentation strategies like tailoring content based on subscriber behavior or interests to make emails more relevant, boosting interaction.
+Use personalization and segmentation strategies like tailoring content based on subscriber behavior or interests to make emails more relevant and boost interaction.

 You’ll also need to find the right send frequency.
 Emailing too often is annoying and too few emails can lead to disengagement.
-Testing different rhythms and adjusting based on engagement rates helps keep your emails out of spam.
+There’s no universal answer, but testing different rhythms and letting engagement rates guide your adjustments is the most reliable approach.

 Avoid High Spam Complaint Rates